Passport to English Logo

 I haven't finished.
 Neither have I.

-Future - With verbs in the future you use so or neither, then will and then the subject (I).
-See the examples below.
+Future - With verbs in the future tense, use so or neither, then will and finally the subject.
+See the following examples.

 I will study.
 So will I.